 To see how I used this same method to create larger art on canvas be sure to check out this post.

 Don’t you agree that this is a fun and simple way to create little pieces of art throughout your home?
-You can also use this same method to create little photo blocks by printing out a favorite photo in the right size and applying it to the block instead.
-Another option would be to cut out a picture and/or a quote from a magazine.
-Make it your own, it’s so easy.
-These little blocks would also make lovely decorations in a nursery or to spell out a favorite word.
-I will be adding more printable art to the Resource Library soon.
-Do you have a favorite quote you would like me to feature?
-Please let me know!
+Why not use this method to create little photo blocks by printing out a favorite photo in the right size and applying it to the block instead?

-I hope you give this a try and if you do, be sure to share the end result in our TWGL Facebook group, so we can admire your creative handiwork!
+If you give this easy mod podge art project a try, be sure to share the result in our TWGL Facebook group, so we can admire your creative handiwork!
 To get a sneak peek at some of the other projects I am working on, be sure to follow me on Instagram as well!